wizawu/tyrian/README.md

 ### Install

 ```
-npm install -g wizawu/react-beaker
+npm install -g react-beaker
 ```

 ### Usage

-1. Code struct must be like
+1. Code struct should be as follow.

     ```
     path/to/source/